javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 };
 ```

+And here's how it's actually stored in memory:

 ![](variable-contains-reference.svg)

-Here, the object is stored somewhere in memory.
-And the variable `user` has a "reference" to it.
+The object is stored somewhere in memory (at the right of the picture), while the `user` variable (at the left) has a "reference" to it.

+We may think of an object variable, such as `user`, as of a sheet of paper with the address.

+When we perform actions with the object, e.g. take a property `user.name`, JavaScript engine looks into that address and performs the operation on the actual object.

+Now here's why it's important.

 **When an object variable is copied -- the reference is copied, the object is not duplicated.**